How real goodbyes aren’t just sad, they’re messy.

 Emotionally it occupies us too.
-For me, this entails an internalised lodger moving in with an almost imperceptible flutter.
-As it grows more at home, it gains in confidence: a most inconsiderate resident hurtling and whirling and flitting around, banging against my ribs, up towards my throat and down towards my belly.
+For me, this entails a lodger moving into my belly.
+As it grows more at home, it gains in confidence: a most inconsiderate resident hurtling and whirling and flitting around, banging against my ribs, up towards my throat and down towards the soles of my feet.

-As the day progresses, the lodger inches towards my mind, seemingly intent on making it harder and harder for me to think straight.
+As the day progresses, this troublesome tenant inches towards my mind, seemingly intent on making it harder and harder for me to think straight.

 For the most, the boys mooch around, largely happy in each moment as children often are.
 And J remains calm too, although the telltale signs of understandable anxiety creep out in the form of spending too much time on seemingly inconsequential tasks.

 As the time for departure approaches, raising stress levels both push us together via kind words and physical closeness and pull us apart with frayed tempers and frustrations.

 The taxi arrives.
 It’s raining.
 There is nowhere to park in front of the house.
 We trundle cases and children across the road.

 We have said ‘goodbyes’ earlier, yet I still hoped that this moment would allow time for a little tenderness; a little time for just us.
 But there are roads blocked, and bags in the wrong place, and fumbles for things that are needed close at hand.

 The tenderness is there, but it’s clumsy and the sight of the taxi pulling away up the road is as unsatisfying as it is upsetting.